 Tracks has worked with the Filipino community in Darwin since the late 1980’s.
 While based at Brown’s Mart they had consistent contact with Filipino Cultural Activist Betchay Mondragon (who was the multicultural artist in residence).
 She was instrumental in many of the community cultural links that Tracks made in the early days.
 She was a key collaborator in the Sticks ‘n’ Stones project (2002), and was the Tracks Multicultural Artist in Residence (2003).
 In this position Betchay made stronger links between Tracks and the Filipino community and many of our key dancers come from this community, such as: Marko Taopo, Erwin Fenis, Vera Tabuzo, Corina Nichols, and Estelle Quindara.

-This group gave us access to some of our youth dance performances, some Sunameke Pacific Island dancing, some break dancing, and some contemporary dancing.
+This group gave us access to: our youth dance performances, Sunameke Pacific Island dancing, break dancing, and contemporary dancing.
 We created a series of possibilities that allowed us to give lectures, presentations, short dance examples, individual dance pieces, workshops in a variety of styles, and other interactions.

-This cultural visit (6th – 25th January) opened our eyes to many aspects of Filipino living.
-The many years of occupation, (Spanish, Japanese, American), the diverse regions and cultures, its Island and ocean aspects, the high populations, the ever-present Filipino Catholicism, the constant shifts and changes, (nothing seems solid or permanent), the careful protocols and exchanges, the respect that people have for their own culture, the love everyone has of dancing, (as evidenced by the many thousands of volunteer participants and audiences found everywhere).
+This cultural visit opened our eyes to many aspects of Filipino living.
+The many years of occupation, (Spanish, Japanese, American), the diverse regions and cultures, its island and ocean aspects, the high populations, the ever-present Filipino Catholicism, the constant shifts and changes, (nothing seems solid or permanent), the careful protocols and exchanges, the respect that people have for their own culture, the love everyone has of dancing, (as evidenced by the many thousands of volunteer participants and audiences found everywhere).

 Delegation: Tim Newth, David McMicken, Fiona Carter, Julia Quinn, Julia Gray, Erwin Fenis, Vera Tabuzo, Kelly Beneforti, Corina Nichols, Imanuel Dado, Estelle Esperanza Quindara, Betchay Mondragon